 As a final note, international commercial banks tend to be well placed to perform advisory and service roles in project financings, whereas various sources of financing such as bond investors, ECAs and development banks tend to not perform these roles (at least in multi-sourced financings), and lenders of 'alternative financing' such as insurance companies also tend to prefer to be 'passive' lenders in project financings.

 Commercial banks that are able to participate in the more complex project financings, particularly in roles such as a coordinator, tend to be able to offer considerable flexibility to the borrower and sponsors.
-This is partly as their interest is, at least traditionally, purely commercial and ensuring that the overall transaction is 'profitable'.
+This is partly as their interest is, at least traditionally, purely commercial and ensuring that the overall transaction is profitable.
 This differs to some other financiers, such as government-owned ECAs or development banks, whose involvement may be subject to policy-based eligibility criteria, such as promotion of a country's exports, support for a particular industry (e.g., renewable projects) or other considerations.
-As such, while commercial banks may have their own internal policies and business strategies that will inevitably influence their product offerings and decision making, ultimately if it makes commercial sense, then they can exercise a greater degree of latitude in considering whether or not to be involved in any given project (having said that, patterns have begun to emerge where internal policies of, and external pressures on, commercial banks are having a greater level of influence on their decision making than in the past, as discussed in further detail in Section III).
-For example, while it may be common to see Japanese commercial banks financing projects involving major Japanese trading houses, the existence of a Japanese trading company in the project is not in itself a mandatory requirement (whereas the involvement of JBIC or NEXI as the Japanese ECAs would necessitate some Japanese content or benefit to Japan for a project to be supported).
+As such, while commercial banks may have their own internal policies and business strategies that will inevitably influence their product offerings and decision-making, ultimately if it makes commercial sense they can exercise a greater degree of latitude in considering whether or not to be involved in any given project.3 For example, while it may be common to see Japanese commercial banks financing projects involving major Japanese trading houses, the existence of a Japanese trading company in the project is not in itself a mandatory requirement (whereas the involvement of JBIC or NEXI as the Japanese ECAs would necessitate some Japanese content or benefit to Japan for a project to be supported).

-This flexibility manifests itself in many ways which may be of varying value on different projects, such as:
+This flexibility manifests itself in many ways that may be of varying value on different projects, such as:

 - funding flexibility, whereby commercial lenders are more likely to be able to allow drawdowns over the construction period that align with payment milestones (as compared, for example, to bonds that tend to be single drawdown or limited flexibility);

-- repayment flexibility, whereby commercial lenders may be able to offer amortisation profiles that are tailored to the specifics of a particular project, which can be more challenging for other financings sources such as bonds and ECAs (many of which are limited by the OECD Arrangement restrictions in this regard);
+- repayment flexibility, whereby commercial lenders may be able to offer amortisation profiles that are tailored to the specifics of a particular project, which can be more challenging for other financings sources such as bonds and ECAs (many of which are limited by the Organisation for Economic Co-operation and Development's arrangement restrictions in this regard);

 - currency flexibility, whereby commercial lenders may be able to offer local currencies as part of the financing package if construction and ongoing costs may be in local currency, and also provide for a natural hedge where all or a portion of revenue will be denominated in local currency; and

-- consent/waiver flexibility, whereby commercial lenders tend to be able to manage consent or waiver requests that may arise in a project's day-to-day running (as compared to consent processes with bondholders being more difficult to manage, and institutions such as ECAs and development banks often having more formal processes that may make the process more lengthy).
+- consent or waiver flexibility, whereby commercial lenders tend to be able to manage consent or waiver requests that may arise in a project's day-to-day running (as compared to consent processes with bondholders being more difficult to manage, and institutions such as ECAs and development banks often having more formal processes that may make the process more lengthy).

 iv Interest rates, tenor and hedging

-Commercial banks typically provide floating rate facilities linked to an interbank offer rate (IBOR), such as LIBOR (or its successor SONIA), given how they in turn fund themselves, whereas some other financing sources (e.g., ECAs, project bonds) can provide fixed-rate loans.
-Hedging can, and often is, used to remove or mitigate the risk of interest rate fluctuations from the project company, and lenders often require this.
+Commercial banks typically provide floating rate facilities linked to an interbank offer rate, such as LIBOR (or its successor SONIA), given how they in turn fund themselves, whereas some other financing sources (e.g., ECAs and project bonds) can provide fixed-rate loans.
+Hedging can, and often is, used to remove or mitigate the risk of interest rate fluctuations from the project company, which lenders often require.
 This hedging is often also provided by commercial banks, but while lenders and hedging banks together form part of the overall financing structure, their interests are not entirely aligned, and so intercreditor arrangements must be carefully managed (hedging banks will almost always be a secured party and will share in any proceeds on enforcement, but hedging banks tend not to have much control over day-to-day decision-making).
-During 2020, hedging has become a considerable discussion point on many project financings as the ongoing transition away from LIBOR has raised questions as to how to ensure that the replacement screen rate used under both the loan documentation and the hedging documentation is sufficiently consistent.
-In practice, having the same commercial banks taking on roles as both lender and hedging bank is generally perceived to be advantageous, as a commercial bank is likely to take a more holistic approach if involved in both (even if these are separate desks and risks internally), and controls on avoiding 'orphan swaps' in cases of transfers of debt post-closing are often put in place.
+Hedging continues to be a considerable discussion point on many project financings as the ongoing transition away from LIBOR has raised questions as to how to ensure that the replacement screen rate used under both the loan documentation and the hedging documentation is sufficiently consistent.
+In practice, having the same commercial banks taking on roles as both lender and hedging bank is generally perceived to be advantageous, as a commercial bank is likely to take a more holistic approach if involved in both (even if these are separate desks and risks internally) and controls on avoiding 'orphan swaps' in cases of transfers of debt post-closing are often put in place.

 v Representations, covenants and events of default package